getcarina/getcarina.com/_getting-started/004-create-connect-cluster.md

     Name: 3e867f7a955f
     ```

-    **Note**: A newly created cluster contains three containers that are necessary for cluster management.
+    **Note**: A newly created cluster contains containers that are necessary for cluster management.
 For more information about these containers, see [Introduction to Docker Swarm](/docs/tutorials/introduction-docker-swarm/).

 ### Troubleshooting